ibogle/homeworlds/README.md

   - To propose a move is not to make the move, so could it make sense to develop a string-based method for describing moves, and letting the board execute them in the easiest way?
 For this to work, I'd need to name the stars (at least number them), so that they can be referred to.

-  - Sounds like I just need to name the stars from left-to-right, without unique names (the numbers will be context sensitive based on how many stars exist right now.
+  - Sounds like I just need to name the stars from left-to-right, without unique names (the numbers will be context sensitive based on how many stars exist right now).

 AI notes: